Pulling a boat up to a dock is not the most exciting part of boating. Move too fast, and you might crash. Move too slow, and you lose control.

 Everyone knows that boats use anchors as emergency breaks.
 If you have one on board, use it.

-It is important to know how to anchor a boat if the wind is blowing strong, and you have to find a sheltered harbor.
-It is also useful to make any emergency stops close to a dock.
+Knowing how to anchor a boat if the wind is blowing strong is essential, and you must find a sheltered harbor.
+It is also helpful to make any emergency stops close to a dock.

-Hopefully, my safety tips will help you with future docking and make your boat last a long time.
+My safety tips will hopefully help you with future docking and make your boat last a long time.